 Waitomo Caves offer underground caverns so surreal they rival the Glittering Caves of Aglarond.
-Discover immeasureable halls, filled with the everlasting music of water that tinkles into distant pools.
-Or explore pitch-back caverns only lit by the glittering rooftop stars of glowworms.
+Discover immeasurable halls, filled with the everlasting music of water that tinkles into distant pools.
+Or explore pitch-black caverns only lit by the glittering rooftop stars of glowworms.

 Learn more about the Waitomo Caves in the Waikato region.

 Get up close with roaring steam vents, bubbling pits of mud, hot volcanic streams and amazing lakes of steaming acid.
 See the wild side of White Island - an active marine volcano, as you take a guided tour with a local operator.